 In home insurance, we continue to focus on direct business, responding to a rapid customer shift to digital channels, adapting to ensure we can compete more effectively online.
-Motor insurance is provided via corporate partnerships.
-Life insurance through it's subsidiary Cavendish Online offering simple, affordable and accessible protection products to our customers.
+Motor, pet & business insurance is provided via corporate partnerships.
+Life insurance is provided through the Company's subsidiary Cavendish Online offering simple, affordable and accessible protection products to our customers.
 The creditor and accident and health books of business are all in run off.